misterwolf/my_tree/README.md

 # MyTree
-**My first node project ever.
-Not needed to set up server, it's just for demonstration purpose.** 💪🏽
+**My first node project ever** 💪🏽

 It provides the base actions for creating a Simple Tree data representation, with the calculation of the depth of each node.
+Not needed to set up server, it's just for demonstration purpose.
+See "Run script" section.

 ## Clone this repository
 git clone git@github.com:misterwolf/my_tree.git